 Parent Information Requirement

-Please refer to the bulleted list below to see whether parent information is required from you.
 There is no age limit to this requirement.
-All students who are in a program that requires parent data must submit the requested information to be considered for discretionary funding.
+Any student in either of these programs must submit parent information to be considered for discretionary funding.
 Exceptions will only be made in extreme situations.

 Submitting parental data does not affect the amount of Federal Stafford Loan that an independent undergraduate or a graduate student is eligible to receive.